-This case concerned the constitutionality of the Safe Third Country Agreement, and the equality rights of women fleeing gender-based violence and persecution.
+This case concerns the constitutionality of the Safe Third Country Agreement, and the equality rights of women fleeing gender-based violence and persecution.

 LEAF, in partnership with West Coast LEAF and the David Asper Centre for Constitutional Rights, sought leave to intervene before the Federal Court of Appeal.

-This case, on appeal from the Federal Court Trial Division, was a challenge to the constitutionality of the Safe Third Country Agreement (the STCA).
+This case is a challenge to the constitutionality of the Safe Third Country Agreement (the STCA).
 The STCA effectively closes the Canadian border to refugee claimants seeking to enter from the United States by a land port of entry, even if they were only transiting through the U.S. on their way to Canada.
 As the name suggests, the STCA is premised on the notion that the U.S. is a safe country for refugees.

-Finally, the judge’s choice not to decide the equality rights claim is a serious access to justice issue: the applicants devoted significant resources to put forward their best case respecting the section 15 claim, only to see the court ignore it.
+LEAF, West Coat LEAF, and the Asper Centre are arguing that the judge’s choice not to decide the equality rights claim is a serious access to justice issue.
+The applicants devoted significant resources to put forward their best case respecting the section 15 claim, only to see the court ignore it.
 As a result, there is no resolution of the question of whether the STCA discriminates against women refugee claimants.

-LEAF, West Coast LEAF, and the Asper Centre filed an application seeking leave to intervene in this case in December 2020.
+LEAF, West Coast LEAF, and the Asper Centre filed an application seeking leave to intervene at the Federal Court of Appeal in December 2020.
 On January 27, 2021, the Federal Court of Appeal dismissed the motion for leave to intervene.
 The Court also dismissed the applications of all five other proposed interveners.

-LEAF’s interventions are guided, informed and supported by a case committee composed of academics and practitioners with expertise in the relevant issues.
-The case committee members for this intervention are (in alphabetical order): Mary Eberts, Jennifer Koshan, Jamie Liew, and Margot Young.
+The committee members for this intervention before the Supreme Court of Canada are (in alphabetical order): Coline Bellefleur, Mary Eberts, Jennifer Koshan, and Margot Young.